Skip to main content

 • The logistics industry handles billions of shipments annually, and every single one generates customer inquiries.

 • "Where is my package?"
-(WISMR) queries alone account for 40-60% of all customer support contacts in logistics, according to Metapack and Narvar research.
+(WISMR) queries alone account for 40-60% of all customer support contacts in logistics.

 • These are high-volume, low-complexity questions that cost $5-$12 each when handled by a human agent — and they come in waves, spiking during peak seasons, weather disruptions, and carrier delays.An AI chatbot for logistics resolves WISMR and other routine inquiries in seconds, at near-zero marginal cost.